Bitter Melon Health Benefits

 The Chinese variety of bitter melon is mellower in terms of its pungency, and that’s what I used in this recipe.
 After tasting a bite of this dish, my husband commented how it’s not as bitter as he expected.
 While writing this, I realized that it’s probably because I used the Chinese bitter melon and not the Indian one, which he is accustomed to since he grew up in the motherland!
-So, if using Chinese bitter melon, shorten or skip the salting part if you are like my husband and have a fondness for that sharp taste which that very step is used to eradicate.
+So, if using Chinese bitter melon, shorten or skip the salting part if you are like my husband and have a fondness for that sharp taste.

 Another way to remove any bitterness is to cut and freeze the bitter melons in advance.
 No need to salt them!

 The combination of bitter melon and ground beef is very popular in Pakistan – and for good reason!
-Pair it with rotis for the ultimate Pakistani comfort food.
+Pair it with rotis for a slightly bitter, but very satisfying comfort meal.

 Pakistani Keema Kareley | Ground Beef and Bitter Melon